The Practice of Wakefulness

 Applying the Eight-Fold Path to work or other tasks not only makes one more efficient and successful, but it also reduces the likelihood of being disturbed by circumstances or people, leading to greater happiness.
 This happiness positively reinforces and influences one's Wakefulness Practice by becoming free of lingering disturbing thoughts that lead to unwholesome mind states.

 For tasks or routines that require less attention but have a lot of movement, the practice of wakefulness involves putting full attention and real-time awareness into one's movements, without getting attached to any sensations, feelings, or thoughts.
-This is very similar to the practice of mindfullness in all poses.
+This is very similar to the practice of mindfulness in all poses.

 Other tasks, like driving a car, walking, standing in line, etc., can easily be adapted to one of the practices of mindfulness.